 What is Dropbox?

-- Dropbox is offered in fifteen languages with users in over 200 countries.
+- Dropbox is supported in 20 languages with users in over 200 countries.

-- Dropbox is used in over 4 million businesses with presence in 97 percent of Fortune 500 companies.
+- Dropbox is used in 97 percent of Fortune 500 companies.

-- 100,000 active apps have been built on the Dropbox Platform.
+- Over 300,000 apps have been built on the Dropbox Platform.

 How Dropbox works